-Management's Discussion and Analysis is not a required part of the basic financial statements, but is supplementary information the Governmental Accounting Standards Board requires.
-We applied certain limited procedures, consisting principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
-We did not audit the information and express no opinion on it.
+Management's Discussion and Analysis is not a required part of the basic financial statements but is supplementary information the Governmental Accounting Standards Board requires.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
+However, we did not audit the information and express no opinion on it.